 Some varieties whose roots are slow growing will require watering for the 3rd or 4th year after being planted out if there is a dry spell, so keep a vigilant eye out for signs of drought stress.

 To help the water soak into the rootball and not run away into the surrounding soil, create a raised rim of soil around the stem to retain water.
 This should be slightly narrower than the rootball and roughly 20cm tall.

 While trees can survive short spells of drought, prolonged periods can make them susceptible to insects and diseases.
-Early signs of stress are yellowing of the leaves and wilting of the soft new growth and spotting these signs is vital to prevent retarded growth, and even death.
+Signs of stress are yellowing of the leaves and wilting of the soft new growth and spotting these signs early is vital to prevent deformed growth, and even death.